mridgewayii/FSND-Linux-Server-Project/README.md

 <new_user> ALL=(ALL:ALL) ALL
 ```

+Creating the ssh keys
+`LOCAL MACHINE:~$ ssh-keygen`

+Two things will happen:

+1. You can name the file whatever you want.
+Keep in mind when you name the file it will give you a private key and public key
+2. It will prompt you for a pass phrase.
+You can enter one or leave it blank

 The <new_user> user is required to have a seperate keypair for ssh access.
 First you must make
 the directory to hold the key pair: